DarrelA/e-lib/README.md

 - [x] Implement logging for API requests and responses.
 - [x] Add validation for each API (e.g., missing or invalid input).
 - [x] Write tests for coverage and regression.
-- [ ] Integrate SingPass MyInfo for user authentication.
+- [ ] Integrate Google OAuth2 for user authentication.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>